schwi24/ggcyclical/man/Basic_Circular_Density_Plots.md

 microbes under chemotaxis, and many temporal datasets.

 In `stat_density_circular`, all calculations are internally performed on the unit circle (0,2*π*).
-Any data is silently transformed using the period $\frac{2\pi x}{\text{period}}$ and the normalized densities are converted back before output.
+Any cyclical data is transformed using the period $\frac{2\pi x}{\text{period}}$ and the normalized densities are converted back before output.
 This transformation is controlled by the parameter `period`.
-Thus, the output seamlessly integrates in `ggplot2` and can be scaled like other data.
+Thus, the output seamlessly integrates in `ggplot2` and can be scaled like other polar data.

     df <- tibble(
       x = c(rnorm(160, pi, 2), rnorm(40, 1.5*pi, 1)),